laravel/spark-next-docs/src/spark-stripe/plans.md

 ## Trial Periods

 By default, the plan configuration in your application's `config/spark.php` configuration file contains a `trial_days` option with a value of `5`.
 This configuration option determines the amount of time the user is allowed to use your application during their free trial period.
-You are free to modify this configuration value based on your application's needs but be aware that he minimum amount of trial days is 2 [as required by Stripe Checkout](https://stripe.com/docs/api/checkout/sessions/create?lang=php#create_checkout_session-subscription_data-trial_end).
+You are free to modify this configuration value based on your application's needs; however, if a trial period is configured, Stripe Checkout requires it to be at least two days.

 In practical terms, this configuration option simply determines when the `onTrial` method of the billable model will begin returning `false` instead of `true`: